• Skip to primary navigation

-Is Magnifier not working on your iPhone?
+Is Magnifier not working on your iPhone after iOS 17 update?
 Fix the problem with these easy tips!

 With Magnifier, you can turn your iPhone or iPad into a magnifying glass to zoom in on and detect objects near you.
-If the Magnifier app is not working or your iPhone has a black screen when you try to use the Magnifier app, it’s almost always a software issue, not a problem with the lenses or sensors.
+If the Magnifier app is not working or the app has a black screen after iOS 17 update, it’s almost always a software issue, not a problem with the lenses or sensors.

 Here’s what you can do to fix the problem.

-5 Ways to Fix Magnifier Not Working on iPhone Issue
+5 Ways to Fix Magnifier Not Working on iPhone in iOS 17

 Before you start to troubleshoot, if there’s something obstructing your iPhone camera and causing the black screen on Magnifier app, remove it and continue using the Magnifier as normal.

-But barring that simple solution, here are five more ways to fix Magnifier app on your iPhone.
+But barring that simple solution, here are five more ways to fix Magnifier not working on iPhone in iOS 17.

 1. Close And Reopen The Magnifier App